 Sucre is a bustling city offering beautiful views, temperate climate, endless culinary options, a lively urban scene, and so much more.
-Though Sucre is Bolivia’s constitutional capital city, it is more commonly known as The White City for the city center’s stark white buildings.
+Though Sucre is Bolivia’s constitutional capital, it is more commonly known as The White City for the city center’s stark white buildings.
 Whether you’re stopping for just a night or plan to settle there for a while, this Sucre city guide contains all the basics you need to know for your stay.

-Getting to and From Sucre
+Getting To and From Sucre

 A common way to reach Sucre and its surrounding cities is by bus because bus travel in Bolivia is pretty cheap.
 The city is a large hub, so there are frequent buses connecting Sucre and La Paz, Potosí, Uyuni, Cochabamba, and more.
 Many tickets can be booked beforehand on TicketsBolivia.
 But if you don’t see your preferred route on the website or aren’t sure of your travel plans, there are companies and tickets not listed online.
 Go to the Terminal de Buses to book tickets in the days leading up to or the day of your departure.

 Between Sucre and Potosí, you can also take the Ferrobus, which is a train that takes you through Bolivia’s beautiful countryside.
 The train only leaves on certain days and takes longer than going by regular bus, so check with the El Tejar station to gather details and plan your travels.

 Sucre also has an airport, though the great majority of flights are domestic.
 If you are coming into Bolivia internationally, you will most likely be arriving in La Paz or Santa Cruz de la Sierra before connecting to Alcantarí International Airport in Sucre.